awaescher/RepoZ/README.md

 #### Don't forget to have a look at `grr help` once you get your hands on.

 ## Enhanced Windows Explorer Titles
-As an extra goodie for Windows users, RepoZ automatically detects open File Explorer windows and adds a status appendix to their title if they are in context of a Git repository.
+As an extra goodie for Windows users, RepoZ automatically detects open File Explorer windows and adds a status appendix to their title if they are in context of a git repository.

 ![Screenshot](_doc/RepoZ-ReadMe-Explorer.png)